For the latest updates, please visit our recent news section.

 Q5: What is the impact on nationals of one of the designated countries who are lawful permanent residents (with a valid green card) or lawful temporary residents with a valid visa?

-Recent reports suggest that delays and detention at U.S. ports of entry may last several hours and travelers should be prepared to have personal effects (luggage, cell phone, laptop, social media accounts, etc.) reviewed by U.S. Customs and Border Protection (CBP) and/or Immigration and Customs Enforcement (ICE) officials.
+Previous reports suggested that delays and detention at U.S. ports of entry may last several hours and travelers should be prepared to have personal effects (luggage, cell phone, laptop, social media accounts, etc.) reviewed by U.S. Customs and Border Protection (CBP) and/or Immigration and Customs Enforcement (ICE) officials.
 You may be separated from your family members and you may not have access to legal counsel.
 Nationals of other predominantly Muslim countries may also be subject to detention and additional scrutiny on return to the U.S., even without an Executive Order pertaining to one of these countries.
 Permanent residents should avoid signing any waivers of their rights without consultation with immigration counsel.

 Non-immigrants with temporary status in the U.S. are advised to consult with immigration counsel prior to departing from the U.S. or applying for renewal of an expired visa at a consulate abroad.